Clastify logo

 Image

 The central maximum is the zero order.
 All wavelengths have zero path difference there, so white light remains white.
-Away from the centre, different wavelengths satisfy the grating equation at different angles.
+Away from the centre, each wavelength satisfies the grating equation at a different angle.
 Red light, with the longer wavelength, appears at a larger angle than blue light for the same order.
 Monochromatic light gives sharp spots or lines; white light gives spectra on both sides of the central maximum.

 Image